erpepe2004/WLED/usermods/user_fx/README.md

   * `spark_rate` comes from `SEGMENT.intensity` (0–255).
   * High intensity means more frequent ignition.
 * `dst` calculates the destination index in the bottom row at column x.
-* The final line here sets the heat at this pixel to maximum (255).
+* The end line here sets the heat at this pixel to maximum (255).
   * This simulates a fresh burst of flame, which will diffuse and move upward over time in subsequent frames.

 Next we reach the first part of the core of the fire simulation, which is diffusion (how heat spreads to neighboring pixels):